 They stated: “Making embedded training effective in a corporate setting is more difficult than earlier studies suggest.
 Our results indicate that immediate feedback and tailored framing don’t suffice to reduce click rates or increase reporting.”
 Another note was “This article reports on only one corporate study.
 The researchers conducted a second study, to be reported in the future, using MBA students with business experience.
 The study yielded similar results, reinforcing our conclusions.
 Nevertheless, for widespread validity, the study must be replicated at other institutions”.
 One of their hypotheses for the surprising results was: “Repetition might be required to achieve the training effects; participants might need repeated exposure to the training before their behavior is changed.”

 Why Are We Not Surprised?

 These results are no surprise here at KnowBe4.
 We have known for quite a while that this type of security awareness computer based training does not work all that well.
 There are methodologies of training end-users that are extremely effective though.

-The results of the 2019 KnowBe4 Phishing Industry Benchmarking Report clearly show where organizations’ Phish-prone percentages started and where they ended up after 12 months of regular testing and security awareness training.
-The study analyzed a data set that included nearly nine million users across 18,000 KnowBe4 customers with over 20 million simulated phishing security tests across nineteen different industries.
+The results of the 2020 KnowBe4 Phishing by Industry Benchmarking Report clearly show where organizations’ Phish-prone percentages started and where they ended up after at least 12 months of regular testing and security awareness training.
+The study analyzed a data set that included nearly four million users across 17,000 KnowBe4 customers with over 9.5 million simulated phishing security tests across nineteen different industries.

-The overall industry initial Phish-prone percentage benchmark turned out to be a troubling 30%.
-Fortunately, the data showed that this 30% can be brought down nearly half to just 15% in only 90 days by deploying new-school security awareness training.
-The 365-day results show that by following these best practices, the final Phish-prone percentage can be minimized to 2% on average.
+The overall industry initial Phish-Prone percentage benchmark turned out to be a troubling 37.9%.
+Fortunately, the data showed that this 37.9% can be brought down more than half to just 14.1% within 90 days of deploying new-school security awareness training.
+The One-Year results show that by following these best practices, the final Phish-Prone percentage can be minimized to 4.7% on average.
 Read the full report.

 The methodology used in this case was based on the following 5 steps: